-If you wear compression hosiery on your lower limb, it is important that you undergo regular vascular assessment to make sure that it is safe for you to wear your garment.
+If you wear compression hosiery on your lower limb, it is important that you have a regular vascular assessment so that you can be reassured that it is safe to wear your garment.
+Here, we explain why.

 ascular assessment is a key part of ongoing care for people who wear compression to manage their lower-limb condition.
 However, a significant study that looked into the prevalence of wounds in the UK highlighted that only 16% of all people with a leg or foot ulcer had evidence of a recent vascular assessment recorded in their medical notes (Guest et al. 2015).
 This finding had the implication that a large number of people were potentially wearing compression that could cause them harm.
 So just why is vascular assessment so important if you wear compression?